 Paolo Riva is the Director of the Social Connections & Technology Lab (ConnectLAB).
-He is an Assistant Professor at the Department of Psychology of the University of Milano-Bicocca.
+He is an Associate Professor at the Department of Psychology of the University of Milano-Bicocca.

 His research interests lie broadly in social influence processes with a specific focus on the need to belong and its threats, including social exclusion, ostracism, and rejection, examining the consequences of exclusion and the possible strategies to buffer against and reduce its effects.
 Currently, his work branches out on three main lines of research.
 The first line of research investigates the impact of digital technologies on social connections and isolation processes.
 Another line of research focuses on the effects of social exclusion in real groups, investigating risks and protective factors in groups of prisoners, homeless, and migrants.
 The third line of research explored brain mechanisms involved in emotion regulation following social exclusion.